RainbowMiner/RainbowMiner/README.md

 - Profile 5: max. core / reduced memory oc (e.g. +100/+350), recm. for claymore ethash-blake2s, claymore ethash-pascal

 Be careful when playing with OC, since this can damage your devices.
 RainbowMiner will not be responsible, if you kill your devices.

+## CUSTOM OVERCLOCKING PROFILES

+Recommended for mixed GPU mining rigs.

+### Introduction

+Each miner/device/algorithm combination can have it's own overclocking values set by RainbowMiner.
+To enable: set "**EnableOCProfiles**" to "**1**" in your config.txt or use the Configuration->Common.

+### First setup overclocking profiles

+Use the Configuration->OC-Profiles to edit and create different profiles.
+Values for PowerLimit, ThermalLimit, MemoryClockBoost and CoreClockBoost can be defined.
+You may name the profiles like you want.
+Of course you may also edit the ocprofiles.config.txt file directly.

+### Second, assign profiles to miner-device-algorithms

+The assignment is done, using either the Configuration->Miners or directly edited into the miners.config.txt file.
+Find your miner, the device it will use, plus the algorithm and put the profile's name into the field "**OCprofile**"

 ## ADVANCED CONFIGURATION